charles-001/dolphie/README.md

   -P , --port           Port (Socket has precendence) -S , --socket         Socket file
   --config-file         Dolphie's config file to use.
 Options are read from these files in the given order: /etc/dolphie.cnf, ~/.dolphie.cnf
-  --mycnf-file          MySQL config file path to use.
+  --mycnf-file          MySQL/MariaDB config file path to use.
 This should use [client] section [default: ~/.my.cnf] -f , --host-cache-file
                         Resolve IPs to hostnames when your DNS is unable to.
 Each IP/hostname pair should be on its own line using format ip=hostname [default: ~/dolphie_host_cache]
   -q , --host-setup-file